weller0246/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### What changed?

-- `ConfigurationBeanDeclaration` is removed.
-It is no longer required in order to use `ConfigurationProvider` to retrieve an annotated `*Configuration.java` interface.
+`ConfigurationBeanDeclaration` is removed, as it is no longer required to use `ConfigurationProvider` to retrieve an annotated `*Configuration.java` interface.

 ### Who is affected?

-- Any client who has implemented `ConfigurationBeanDeclaration`, or references the class in their code.
+Any client who has implemented `ConfigurationBeanDeclaration`, or references the class in their code.

 ### How should I update my code?

-- Delete any implementations of `ConfigurationBeanDeclaration` and remove any references to the class.
+Delete any implementations of `ConfigurationBeanDeclaration` and remove any references to the class.

 ### Why was this change made?

-- `ConfigurationBeanDeclaration` was used to register configuration classes with the `ConfigurationProvider` framework to be tracked by OSGi managed services.
-We now do this automatically by analyzing the metatype information present whenever a bundle is registered with the OSGi container.
-This will all happen in the background, and improves the developer experience by removing a requirement and possible frustration with using the `ConfigurationProvider` API.
+`ConfigurationBeanDeclaration` was used to register configuration classes with the `ConfigurationProvider` framework, to be tracked by OSGi managed services.
+Regsitration is now done automatically by analyzing the bundle's metatype information when it's registered with the OSGi container.
+This happens in the background, improving the developer experience by removing the `ConfigurationBeanDeclaration` requirement and the possible frustration of using the `ConfigurationProvider` API.